Geometric quantum gates via dark paths in Rydberg atoms: Introduction

-In this paper, we are motivated to propose a scheme for nonadiabatic holonomic multiqubit gates with two dark paths (NHMGTD) in the Rydberg atoms.
-In contrast to the NHQCTD schemes in the trapped-ion systems~\cite{Ming2022Experimental,Andr2022Dark}, our scheme is free of the ancillary system.
-In particular, we can focus on an effective four-level configuration in the multiple Rydberg atomic system through tuning the driving fields on both control and target atoms.
-The time evolution operator $U(\tau)$ for the four-level configuration can be obtained by the dark-path method rather than the time-ordered integral of the effective Hamiltonian in the NHQC scheme.
+In this paper we construct nonadiabatic holonomic gates with two dark paths (NHGTD) in an $N$-partite system by the strong and stable Rydberg-like interaction between atoms.
+In our scheme, the typical resonant driving fields on the target atom~\cite{Yin2020Onestep,Sun2021Onestep} in NHQC are replaced with the off-resonant driving fields, which compensate for the ultrastrong interactions between the control and target atoms.
+Distinct from the dark-path schemes in the trapped-ion systems~\cite{Ming2022Experimental,Andr2022Dark}, our scheme shows global advantages in resisting systematic errors over the NHQC scheme since it is free of the ancillary level as well as the relevant unwanted leakage.
+In particular, we focus on an effective four-level configuration in a multiple-Rydberg-atom system through tuning the off-resonant driving fields on the target atom and one of the control atoms.
+The effective time-evolution operator $U(\tau)$ can be obtained by the dark-path method rather than the time-ordered integral in NHQC.
 In our scheme, one dark path is provided by the dark state of the system Hamiltonian with zero eigenvalue, which is decoupled from the dynamical process.
-And another one is obtained by the time-dependent Schr\"odinger equation with a vanishing expectation value about the effective Hamiltonian.
-The dark-path states and the other two states out of the computational space constitute a complete space for the effective evolution of the system.
-In the presence of the external decoherence, our scheme is superior to both the standard NHQC scheme and the NHQCTD schemes~\cite{Ming2022Experimental,Andr2022Dark} in the whole range of both global and local errors in Rabi frequency.
-Moreover, for the large-scale quantum computation, our scheme can be extended to the $N$-qubit controlled gates.
+Another one is obtained by the time-dependent Schr\"odinger equation with a vanishing expectation value about the effective Hamiltonian.
+The two dark-path states and the other two states out of the computational space constitute a completed space for the system evolution.
+Moreover, it is interesting to find that the $N$-qubit gates in our scheme can be realized with one instead of approximately $N$ steps~\cite{Xing2021Realization}.

 The rest of the paper is structured as follows.
-In Sec.~\ref{modelandHam_two}, we derive the effective Hamiltonian in a double Rydberg atomic system, which is used to construct a universal set of nonadiabatic holonomic two-qubit controlled gates with the dark paths of our NHMGTD scheme.
-We test the robustness of both control-NOT (CNOT) and control-Z (CZ) gates against the systematic error and the external decoherence.
-In Sec.~\ref{modelandHam_three}, we provide the effective Hamiltonian for the three-qubit controlled gates and demonstrate the robustness of the control-control-NOT (CCNOT) gate.
-In Sec.~\ref{Nqubit}, we extend our scheme to the situation of $N$-qubit controlled gates.
-We conclude the whole paper in Sec.~\ref{Conclusion}.
+In Sec.~\ref{modelandHam_two} we derive the effective Hamiltonian in a double-Rydberg-atom system for our NHGTD scheme, which generates a universal set of nonadiabatic holonomic two-qubit controlled gates.
+We verify the robustness of both controlled-NOT (CNOT) and controlled-Z (CZ) gates against the systematic errors and the external decoherence.
+In Sec.~\ref{modelandHam_three} we provide the effective Hamiltonian for the three-qubit controlled gates and demonstrate the robustness of the controlled-controlled-NOT (CCNOT) gate.
+In Sec.~\ref{Nqubit} our scheme is generalized to $N$-qubit controlled gates, which is exemplified with $N=4$.
+We summarize the paper in Sec.~\ref{Conclusion}.